rrwick/rrwick.github.io/_posts/2023-12-09-ont-desktop.md

 I was very happy with Onion's performance!
 Extrapolating the results to a full MinION run (about 500× more data than my little test), it can complete sup basecalling in a few hours, so it's more than capable of real-time sup basecalling four simultaneous MinIONs.
 Also notable is that Onion basecalls at more than twice the speed of the GridION.

 Basecalling speed and time were mostly correlated but not perfectly so.
 For example, on hac and sup basecalling, Onion had the best wall time but the HPC A100 node had higher Dorado-reported basecalling speeds.
-Perhaps IO performance is behind that discrepancy, and a larger test (more pod5s) might give more consistent results.
+Perhaps IO performance is behind that discrepancy, and a larger test (more pod5s) might give more consistent results.[^a100]

 I was also pleasantly surprised with the performance of my MacBook (M2 Pro, 16 GPU cores, 16 GB unified memory).
 While it can't compete with discrete NVIDIA GPUs and sup basecalling was very slow, it could manage real-time hac basecalling for one MinION.